Full Dresses, February 1805

 “London Full Dresses.”

-During this early period, we are as likely to see evening hats with full dress as not.
-Here, both models wear simple bandeaus in their hair, with large ostrich plumes.
-Plumes with evening wear will go out of fashion in a few years, but the bandeau will remain a popular trend through the Regency, allowing elaborate, high hairstyles to be shown to their best advantage.
+Both models wear simple, but elegant, bandeaus in their hair, with large ostrich plumes.
+The plumes on the left are a bit higher than was typical at this time.
+The ones on the right that are worn to swoop down are seen more often in this period.
+Ostrich plumes with evening wear will go out of fashion in a few years, but return again in 1815-16 and beyond.
+The bandeau will remain a popular headdress throughout the Regency, allowing elaborate, high hairstyles to be shown to their best advantage.

 The print is described in the magazine as follows: